Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Discussion

 While A-optimality effectively minimizes the sum of variances, our results also suggest that simplified approaches, such as independently optimizing allocation for each parameter in each wave or optimizing for one parameter per wave sequentially, often yield very similar estimator variances.
 Among these approaches, the simultaneous strategy generally outperformed the sequential strategies.
 A-optimality's key advantage is its ability to assign explicit weights to different parameters, ensuring a more principled allocation.
 In contrast, independent allocation approaches (Strategies 3-4) rely on the choice of arbitrary sample split points.
-This limitation is highlighted in the data example: when one parameter is harder to measure, simply splitting the Phase 2 sample in half does not lead to balanced efficiency gains.
+This limitation is highlighted in the data example: when one parameter is harder to measure, simply splitting the phase 2 sample in half does not lead to balanced efficiency gains.
 Similarly, in sequential strategies, later-allocated parameters benefit disproportionately from earlier sampling waves.
 In both cases, an optimal split point likely exists, but it cannot be known during the design stage.
 A-optimality naturally accounts for these complexities, making it the most practical and flexible strategy.

 It should be noted that these simulations used only a simplified subset of the steps that could be taken to achieve an optimal sample design.
-Further improvements could be made by selecting stratum boundaries so that optimum allocation divides samples to strata evenly, even adjusting stratum boundaries between waves as necessary \citep{Shepherd2023, Sarndal2003}.
+Further improvements could be made by selecting stratum boundaries so that optimum allocation divides samples to strata evenly, even subdividing strata between waves as necessary \citep{Shepherd2023, Sarndal2003}.
 Another avenue for design refinement is incorporating informative priors to improve the wave 1 allocation rather than relying solely on error-prone phase 1 data \citep{Chen2020}.
-Multiple imputation could also be used to construct more efficient raking estimators \citep{Han2021b}.
-While beyond the scope of this work, such refinements could further enhance efficiency across all strategies.
+Multiple imputation could also be used to construct more efficient raking estimators, particularly in settings where the phase 1 variables are poor surrogates for the phase 2 variables of interest \citep{Han2021b}.